Is digital and ip cameras the same

 When it comes to the cost, digital cameras tend to be more affordable compared to IP cameras.
 Digital cameras are widely available in various price ranges, from budget-friendly options to high-end models.
 On the other hand, IP cameras, which offer advanced features such as remote monitoring and cloud storage, can be more expensive.

-See also How does a modern digital camera work
+See also How to convert film camera to digital camera

 Initial Investment